julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L02_BasicMathEpi.md

 # Hypotheses

 - Suppose there is demography.
-New individuals are born at a rate proportional to the total population
+New individuals are born at a constant rate independent of the population
 - Disease is not transmitted to newborns (no *vertical transmission*): all births are to the S compartment
 - Disease does not cause additional mortality
 - New infections occur at the rate $f(S,I,N)$